 Lastly, in this category, we have the KOTION EACH B3505.
 Unlike the others we’ve seen, this headset is wireless and uses Bluetooth to connect to devices.
-A single charge provides around eight hours of playback, which is decent.
+A single charge provides around eight hours of playback, which is solid.
 Because this headset has an internal NFC chip, you can pair it this way too.

 There are four control buttons on the left earcup.
-These let you change the volume as well as skip tracks, so they have applications outside of gaming.
+These let you alter the volume as well as skip tracks, so they have applications outside of gaming.
 The microphone isn’t incredible but it does use noise reduction tech to improve the quality of your chat somewhat.

 Great Surround Sound Gaming Headsets

 If you really want to up your game, you’ll need to know what’s going on around you at all times.
 A good surround sound headset can help you do this, and the best part is that you don’t have to break the bank to get one.

 First up, we have another headset from SADES – the Sades A60.
 These have a closed design and are very comfortable to wear thanks to the mesh and padded leather construction.
 Also, they come with noise-canceling tech to help you focus on the task at hand.